Does a 2006 Nissan Xterra have a timing belt or chain?

 - Engine won’t start.

-How long does it take to replace timing chain?
+How much does it cost to replace timing chain?

 Can you drive with a bad timing chain?